 Candidates with an undergraduate degree equivalent to the University of Toronto’s four year degree have the option of writing the Executive Diagnostic Test (EDT) instead of the GMAT or GRE.

-All candidates without a recognized undergraduate degree must write the GMAT and achieve a minimum score of 500 or the equivalent in the GRE.
-Preference will be given to those with a score of 550 or higher.
+All candidates without a recognized undergraduate degree must write the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) and achieve a competitive score.
+Preference may be given to those with a higher score.

 What is an EDT and do I need to write it?

 The Executive MBA Diagnostic Test (EDT) measures the basic mathematical and analytical skills you'll need to successfully work with the course material of the Executive MBA program.
-All candidates for the program will be required to pass the EDT, unless they have already written a Graduate Management Admission Test (GMAT) within the last 5 years and achieved a minimum score of 500 or the equivalent in the GRE.
-All candidates without an undergraduate degree must write the GMAT and achieve a minimum score of 500 or the equivalent in the GRE.
-Preference will be given to those with a score of 550 or higher.
+All candidates for the program will be required to pass the EDT, unless they have already written a GMAT or GRE within the last 5 years and achieved a competitive score.
+Preference may be given to those with a higher score.